C Spire

 Telecommunication company in the U.S.

 C Spire, formerly known as Cellular South, Inc., is an American privately owned telecommunications and technology company headquartered in Ridgeland, Mississippi.
 The company consists of three business divisions – Wireless, Home Fiber, and Business.

 C Spire owns and has access to low, mid and high-band wireless spectrum in its primary service areas.
 The division offers 5G and 4G LTE mobile services and has been offering wireless services since 1988.
 C Spire provides service in Mississippi, the Memphis Metropolitan Area, and parts of Alabama including Mobile and Baldwin County.
 C Spire sells devices as well as prepaid and postpaid plans.

 C Spire Home Fiber, began Gigabit speed Fiber to the Home efforts in 2013, providing gigabit and multi-gigabit residential fiber internet access for consumers in Mississippi, Alabama and Tennessee.
 C Spire operates over 20,000 route miles of buried fiber optic cable.

-C Spire Business offers fiber-backed broadband, telephony and IT services.

 C Spire is owned by the holding company Telapex, Inc., which also owns Telepak Networks, Inc., and several smaller Mississippi and Alabama telecoms.